Clinton Maintains Double-digit Lead over Trump

 Democratic congressional candidates have a significant lead over their Republican opponents in the generic ballot.
 A slim majority (52%) of likely voters report they are currently supporting or leaning towards voting for the Democratic candidate in their congressional district, while 40% say they will be supporting the Republican candidate.

-More Americans Say Personal Immorality Not Disqualifying for Elected Officials
+More Americans, especially White Evangelicals, Now Say Personal Immorality Not Disqualifying for Elected Officials

 Compared to 2011, Americans today are more likely to say elected officials can still perform their public duties in an ethical manner even if they have committed immoral personal acts.
 More than six in ten (61%) Americans say immoral personal behavior does not preclude public officials from carrying out their public or professional duties with honesty and integrity; only 29 percent of the public disagree.
 In 2011, the public was much more divided over the connection between personal behavior and professional ethics.
 Forty-four percent of Americans said public officials could still conduct themselves honorably in their professional duties even if they had engaged in immoral behavior in their personal life; an equal number (44%) of Americans disagreed.